algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

 3. Hardware components

-   - The team tested all the hardware components for each team to see if they worked.
+   - The team tested all the hardware components of each team to see if they worked.

-   - The team tried to solve the problems without success and therefore decided to use LEDS to simulate the functionality of the project.
+   - The team tried to solve the problems without success and decided to use LEDS to simulate the functionality of the project.

 4. Reverse engineering
-   - The team went on to reverse-engineer the existing software using LEDs to test the project's functionality.
+   - The team continued to reverse-engineer the existing software using LEDs to test the project's functionality.

 ## Challenges of the second week

 1. Hardware part
    - The team encountered difficulties with the hardware, as the components did not work as expected.
 2. Reverse engineering
-   - The team had some difficulties with the reverse engineering of the existing software, mainly because of the hardware components.
+   - The team encountered difficulties with the reverse-engineering of the existing software, mainly because of the hardware components.
 3. Working for a real company
-   - For some members of the team, this was the first time they had worked for a real company, so it was different for them, but they were adapting.
+   - For some members of the team, this was the first time they had worked for a real company, so it was different for them, but they adapted.

 ## Plan for the third week